Recover SOL rent

 Frequently asked questions

-Every SPL or Token-2022 account on Solana needs a rent-exempt SOL deposit (~0.002 SOL each) so the network can keep it on chain indefinitely.
-After months of swaps, mints, and airdrops, an active wallet collects dozens of these accounts — that's real SOL sitting idle.
-Closing an empty account returns its deposit straight back to your wallet.
+Every SPL or Token-2022 account on Solana holds a rent-exempt deposit of ~0.002 SOL — the storage fee the network charges to keep the account on chain indefinitely.
+After months of swaps, NFT mints, and airdrop claims, an active wallet collects dozens of these accounts, each holding a small amount of locked SOL.
+Closing an empty account returns its rent deposit straight back to your wallet, no questions asked.

-No. SOLTidy is fully non-custodial: every transaction is constructed locally in your browser and signed by your wallet — Phantom, Solflare, Backpack, Glow, Ledger via wallet apps, and any wallet supporting the Solana Wallet Standard.
+Yes.
+SOLTidy is fully non-custodial: every transaction is built in your browser and signed locally by your wallet — Phantom, Solflare, Backpack, Glow, Ledger, and any Solana Wallet Standard wallet.
 We never see your private key, never request token approvals, and never hold your assets.
-Recovered SOL goes from the SPL Token program directly back to you.
+Closing empty accounts is reversible: if you ever receive that token again, your wallet just opens a new associated token account for it on demand.

 What's the difference between Simple and Manual mode?

-Simple mode auto-selects every empty token account and closes them in one click — perfect for routine cleanup.
+Simple mode auto-selects every empty token account and closes them in one click — perfect for routine wallet cleanup.
 Manual mode shows the full list with checkboxes so you can pick exactly which accounts to close, including non-empty ones (their balance is burned in the same transaction before the close).
+Simple is the default; flip the toggle at the top of the panel to switch.

-Almost.
-SOLTidy takes a flat 5% service fee on the rent you recover, deducted automatically inside the same transaction batch — there are no separate charges, no minimums, and no fees if nothing is recovered or a transaction fails.
+SOLTidy takes a flat 5% service fee on the SOL rent you successfully recover, deducted automatically in the same transaction batch — there are no separate charges, no minimums, and no fee if nothing is recovered or a transaction fails.
 So if you recover 0.1 SOL, you keep 0.095 SOL.
-The exact net amount you'll receive is shown in the hero before you sign.
+The exact net amount is shown in the hero before you sign.

 Anything I should be careful about?